vvvm23/ptpt/README.md

 This repository contains my personal lightweight framework for deep learning projects in Torch.

+> **Disclaimer: this project is very much work-in-progress.
+Although technically
+> useable, it is missing many features.
+Nonetheless, you may find some of the
+> design patterns and code snippets to be useful in the meantime.**

 ## Installation

 Simply run `python -m build` in the root of the repo, then run `pip install` on